 To PROVIDE a monthly membership forum for ideas and projects.

 Tri-State volunteers get their hands dirty restoring real-life pieces of history.
-Our collection of three cabooses have been masterfully restored by volunteers so that they can operate and haul passenger, which they have at the Whippany Railway Museum.
-Projects like our bay window Erie caboose are always ongoing and in need to willing hands to work on them in Boonton, NJ.
+Our collection of cabooses has been masterfully restored by volunteers so that they can operate and haul passengers, which they have done at the Whippany Railway Museum and the annual Rockaway Days celebration.
+Our Lackawanna F3 no. 663 hauls passengers on a regular basis for the National Park Service at Steamtown National Historic Site in Scranton, PA.
+Restoration projects, like our bay window Erie caboose, are always ongoing and need motivated volunteers to work on them in Boonton, NJ.